shubhahegde2002/LC50-toxicity-predictor-app-Using-Machine-Learning-and-QSAR-Modeling/README.md

 ## After Model Development
 Calculate Training time, Prediction time, R squared value, MAE value, RMSE value for every model, save results to csv file and serialize most optimal model using pickle dump.

-Dyanmically load data into  database by integrating Python with MySQL and setting up a Flask Web Application for Model Deployment Using Heroku.
+Dynamically load data into  database by integrating Python with MySQL and setting up a Flask Web Application for Model Deployment Using Heroku.